kglw-dot-net/phase1/songs/ice-v.md

 > Ganymede princess with the tongue of death
 > She smells what the wind says with the lava forked pincers
 > Ganymede princess with a lungless chest
-> With her tongues forked pincers she smells what the people says
+> With her tongue's forked pincers she smells what the people says
 >
 > Ice V. Ice V. Ice V...
 >